ltb-project/ppm/README.md

 # Tokens are separated by the following delimiters : space tabulation _ - , ; £
 checkRDN 0

+# checkUserInpass parameter
+# Format:
+# checkUserInpass [0 | 1]
+# Description:
+# If set to 1, password must not contain the user-name.
+checkUserInpass 1

 # forbiddenChars parameter
 # Format:
 # forbiddenChars [CHARACTERS_FORBIDDEN]